Water Saving Sprinkler Information for LittleValve Pinpoint Watering

 NOTE: We recommend that you do not try to use throw distances LESS than what is described above.
 In time, they will likely close down on you.

-Remember though, Toro's Precision Rotating Nozzle (PRN) can be brought down to a radius of 14 -18 inches, which qualifies it as a Micro-Spray nozzle, as well.
+Remember though, Toro's Precision Rotating Nozzle (PRN) can be brought down to a radius of 14 -18 inches or more, which qualifies it as a Micro-Spray nozzle, as well.
 (See the 18" video at the bottom of the 'PRN/LittleValve Combo' tab page.)
 Click here for shortcut to that tab.

 You will find that LittleValve Micro-Spray is the least troublesome micro-spray available on the market today and requires no pressure-regulation.